 Tuition & Cost

-Every applicant to Carlow is assigned an admissions counselor who guides them through every step of the enrollment process, helping them submit the correct materials, deciding on a major, and everything in between.
+Every applicant to Carlow is assigned an admissions counselor who guides them through every step of the enrollment process, helping them submit the correct materials, decide their major, and everything in between.

 Carlow believes that educational opportunities shouldn’t be limited by a student’s ability to pay.
-Over 90% of students receive financial assistance, many of whom probably thought attending Carlow was not possible.
-Carlow’s goal is to make its unique, values-based education affordable and enrolling a reality.
+Over 90% of students receive financial assistance, many of whom had probably assumed that attending Carlow was not possible.
+Carlow’s goal is to make its unique, values-based education affordable and enrollment a reality.